Virtual data room for series a hero.

 How much does a virtual data room cost?

 Virtual data room pricing varies enormously depending on the type of product you're looking at.
 Enterprise VDR software built for M&A transactions can run $400-$2,000+ per month.
-That's designed for law firms and PE shops running dozens of deals simultaneously - overkill for a startup raising a single Series A.
+That's designed for law firms and PE shops running dozens of deals simultaneously, overkill for a startup raising a single Series A.

 For startup use cases, there are more sensible options: